Western Allied campaign in Romania: Aftermath

-After the two previous isolated attacks, an organized bombing campaign was carried out against Romania between 4 April and 19 August 1944.
-The American aircraft were joined by the United Kingdom's Royal Air Force.
-The campaign was called off on 19 August 1944.
-It ultimately proved to be an unsuccessful endeavour, as the Allies failed to fulfill their objective of knocking out Ploiești's oil production.
-In just over a year, from Operation Tidal Wave until the 1944 bombing campaign was called off, the Royal Romanian Air Force, aided by Romanian artillery, shot down 259 Allied aircraft (223 bombers and 36 fighters).
+In just over a year, from Operation Tidal Wave until the 1944 bombing campaign was called off, the Romanian aircraft, aided by Romanian artillery, shot down 259 Allied aircraft (223 bombers and 36 fighters).
 Allied Nazi German forces shot down 66 more Allied aircraft.
-In total, Allied casualties amounted to 1,706 KIA and 1,123 POWs.
-Romanian aircraft losses were much lower, amounting to 80 fighters shot down.
-It is not known how many Romanian aircrew were killed, but one of them was Alexandru Șerbănescu, Romania's second best flying ace (47 kills, shot down on 18 August).
-In addition, 7,693 Romanian civilians were killed, 2,673 of them on 4 April, when the campaign was kickstarted by the American bombing of Bucharest.
+In total, Allied casualties amounted to 1,706 KIA and 1,500 POWs.
+The total allied attrition rate suffered over Romania was around seven percent, compared to the 3.5 percent suffered in Western Europe.
+Romanian aircraft losses were also heavy, amounting to over 80 fighters shot down.
+It is not known how many Romanian aircrews were killed, but one of them was Alexandru Șerbănescu, Romania's second-best flying ace (47 kills, shot down on 18 August).